 If you're facing zero-production days in the winter due to snow coverage, it's important to remember those are the best days to miss - they're already the lowest production times.
 "An average production day in winter is maybe 25 kWh, but it can be 60-70 kWh in the summer.
 So losing three winter days can be made up for in one or two summer days," said Travis.

 But what do installers do on those snowy winter days?
 "We're going to do as much work as we can safely," according to Travis, scheduling installations and maintenance around the forecast and the work that needs to be performed.
 When it's not safe to be on roofs, Namasté Solar crews instead focus on the ground-level work and sometimes clear off sections of roofs, allowing the sun to melt snow on work zones.

 There will also be delays in shipments and service in the winter due to unsafe conditions, "so basically the message is just patience, because everything slows down.
 But we try to do things [on snow days] that are going to improve efficiency once the snow clears," said Harper.
-This can mean calling manufacturers, cleaning and restocking vans, and canvassing neighborhoods with houses that are great candidates for solar.

 Don't worry though, said Travis; "It's Colorado.
 The sun's going to come out, and it's going to melt the snow."
 All systems (from our crews to your panels) will be up and running in no time.

 Get expert, honest answers to the top questions you need to ask when considering solar for your home.
 Download the Essential Home Solar Buying Guide.